-FMT_LIM.2 Limited availability.
+FMT_LIM.1.1

-FMT_LIM.2.1 The TSF shall be designed in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced [Deploying Test Features after TOE Delivery does not allow
+The TSF shall be designed in a manner that limits their capabilities so that in conjunction with "Limited availability

+(FMT_LIM.2)" the following policy is enforced [Deploying Test Features after TOE Delivery does not allow

 - 1. User Data to be disclosed or manipulated - 2.
 TSF data to be disclosed or manipulated - 3. software to be reconstructed and - 4. substantial information about construction of TSF to be gathered which may enable other attacks].